arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 ## Mental Models

-[Mental models](/zettel/mental-models) are information _templates_ we can use to [understand situations](/zettel/system-mental-models) in our lives or make [decisions](/zettel/decision-mental-models).
+[Mental models](/zettel/mental-models) are information _templates_ we can use to [understand life situations](/zettel/system-mental-models) or make [decisions](/zettel/decision-mental-models).
 Sometimes, when we learn a topic, we attach that topic to a specific context.
 When we extract a mental model from the topic we've learned, we can use that template in other contexts.

 For instance, when I first learned about [entropy](/zettel/entropy) in high school, I highly attached it to thermodynamics and physics, and I thought I could use it only in this context.
 However, if we transform entropy in a template or mental model, we may use it in other situations.

 Entropy states that the disorder of isolated or closed systems—no external forces—will always increase.
 Given that definition, we can apply it in the software development maintainability context.
 For example, the disorder of a codebase tends to increase over time if the team works freely on it—which generates technical debts and reduces quality.
 To avoid it, someone—an external force—needs to push the team to always follows good software development guidelines.

 In our puzzle analogy, using the knowledge only in a specific context is like assembling the puzzle on a table so that we can't move it from there.
-Then, transforming it into a mental model, we put it in a frame.
-Finally, we can use the structure in our living room, bedroom, or another house.
+Then, transforming it into a mental model, we put it in a frame so we can use the structure in our living room, bedroom, or any other place.

 ## The Feynman Mental Model Technique